Pungyeon/clean-go-article/README.md

     return itemIface.(Item), true
 }
 ```

+As mentioned previously, indentation hell can make it difficult to test our code.
+On the other hand, when we split up our functions like we did above, it becomes much easier to get 100% code coverage because we're dealing with functions that are maybe only 4 lines (written by a sane person) each, as opposed to 400.
+That's just common sense.

-> For production code, one should elaborate on the code even further, by returning errors instead of a `bool` values.
+> Note: For production code, one should elaborate on the code even further by returning errors instead of a `bool` values.
 This makes it much easier to understand where the error is originating from.
-However, as these are just example functions, the `bool` values will suffice for now.
+However, as these are just example functions, returning `bool` values will suffice for now.
 Examples of returning errors more explicitly will be explained in more detail later.

-The resulting clean version of our function, has resulted in a lot more lines of code.
-However, the code is so much easier to read.
-It's layered in an onion-style fashion, where we can ignore code details that we aren't interested in and dive deeper into the functions that we wish to know the workings behind.
-When we do deep-dive into the lower level functionality, it will be extremely easy to comprehend, because we will only have to understand 3-5 lines in this case.
-This example illustrates, that we cannot score the cleanliness of our code from the line count of our functions.
-The first function iteration was much shorter.
-However, it was artificially short and very difficult to read.
-In most cases cleaning code will, to begin with, expand the already existing code base, in terms of lines of code.
-However, the benefit of readability is far preferred.
-If you are ever in doubt about this, think of how you feel about the following function, which does the same:
+You'll notice that the clean version of our function has resulted in more lines of code.
+However, the code itself is far easier to read.
+It's layered in an onion-style fashion, where we can ignore "layers" that we aren't interested in and simply peel back the ones that we do want to examine.
+This makes it easier to understand low-level functionality because we only have to account for maybe 3&ndash;5 lines at a time.

+This example illustrates that we cannot measure the cleanliness of our code by the number of lines it uses.
+The first version of the code was certainly much shorter.
+However, it was <em>artificially</em> short and very difficult to read.
+In most cases, cleaning code will initially expand the existing codebase in terms of the number of lines.
+But this is highly preferable to the alternative of having messy, convoluted logic.
+If you're ever in doubt about this, just consider how you feel about the following function, which does exactly the same thing as our code but only uses two lines:

 ```go
 func GetItemIfActive(extension string) (Item, error) {